Plextora/ezManga/README.md

 --------------------------------------------------------------------------

---saveto: Set the location to download manga to ("This defaults to your Downloads directory")
+--saveto: Set the location to download manga to (This defaults to your Downloads directory)

 Example (Linux/OSX) : `python3 ezmanga.py --saveto /home/plextora/manga/`